 Vendor monies that support reseller sales are big business.
 US-based research conducted in October 2018 estimates that, at top performance levels, distributors, dealers, and retailers use $600+ Billion (USD) in vendor funds.
 Projections from the EU find that approximately €500 Billion (EU) in vendor funds are similarly spent.

-These funds are found as four primary types including:
+These vendor funds are found as four primary types including:

 - SPAs – Special Pricing Agreements used by sales to compete with a competitor’s special pricing to a customer